| Title: | Comparison Functions for Clustering and Record Linkage |

 By default, the Monge-Elkan comparator is asymmetric in its arguments

-, a symmetric version of the comparator
+and .
+If symmetrize = TRUE, a symmetric version of the comparator

 is obtained as follows